STAYING IN TOUCH WHEN MILES SEPARATE YOU AND YOUR CHILDREN

 Establish a regular schedule for contact and follow it faithfully.
 Perhaps schedule your call during one of your child’s favorite television shows and watch it together each week.
 Or set a time to call when your child will be heading to bed and read a book together during your time.

 If you say you’re going to call, be sure to call.
 If you are going to send an e-mail, make sure to do it.
 Always keep your word!
 Take notes during your contact so that you can be sure to follow through.
-All relationships are built on trust.
-Your child needs to count on you following through on the things they find important; like timely phone calls and timely parenting exchanges.
+All healthy child-parent relationships are built on trust.
+Your child must be able to count on you following through on the things they find important; like timely phone calls and timely parenting exchanges.

 If you are the local parent in a long distance parenting plan, support the long distance parent’s attempts to stay in touch with your child.
-For example, see that your child is available for a telephone call if one is scheduled.
+For example, see that your child is available for telephone calls.
 Or set up an e-mail account for your child so that your child can have a way to be in touch with the other parent.
 Make time and equipment available for virtual visits (Skype) and give your child privacy and space to spend time with the other parent.
-See to it that all mail from the other parent is given promptly to your child.
-Support plans by the other parent to read the same book or watch a program on television.
+See to it that all mail from the distant parent is given promptly to your child and support plans by the distant parent to read the same book or watch a program on television as your child.